X99S5/Stock_Prediction_Model/README.md

 All the code with related graphs can also be seen in Assignment.ipynb

-The best preforming model's predictive accuracy was approximatly 3%.
+The best preforming model's predictive accuracy was approximatly 3% above the baseline.